codeigniter4/CodeIgniter4/user_guide_src/source/installation/running.rst

 Setting Writable Folder Permission
 ==================================

-If you will be running your site using a web server (e.g., Apache or Nginx), you will need to modify the permissions for the **writable** folder inside your project, so that it is writable by the user or account used by your web server.
+If you will be running your site using a web server (e.g., Apache or nginx), you will need to modify the permissions for the **writable** folder inside your project, so that it is writable by the user or account used by your web server.